Rayveni/blog/articles/howto video tutorial.md

  3. Check the configurations for each source by clicking on it (see screenshot below).For Display Capture be sure that correct monitor selected(in case you have multiple monitors)  and the right audio device is found for Audio Capture.

 ![enter image description here](https://github.com/Rayveni/blog/blob/main/articles/video%20record%20tutorial/obs3.jpg?raw=true)

-, and the window of the application you wish to record should be selected in the configuration section. g.
-Launch presentation/read mode to hide edit controls before starting a PowerPoint recording, I advise.

-Simply add a video capture device to your recording to include your camera.

- The same steps applied for **window capture** creation; however, *window capture* should be used in place of *display capture* and in config section window of application ,which you want to record,(e.g. for PowerPoint recording, I recommend to launch presentation/read mode to hide edit controls) should be chosen.
+ The same steps applied for **window capture** creation; however, *window capture* should be used in place of *display capture* (source section) and in config section window of application ,which you want to record,(e.g. for PowerPoint recording, I recommend to launch presentation/read mode to hide edit controls) should be chosen.

 To add your presence, use  **video capture device**.

 ## Video editing

-As I mentioned at beginning i need following features:
+As I mentioned at the beginning, I need the following functionality:

- - Trim video
+ - Trim video.
- - Concatenate several videos
+ - Concatenate several videos.

-So my choose was movie maker, cause of:
+So my choice was movie maker, cause of:
  - its free
  - lightweight
  - added to the Windows Store as trusted software**